-Each term the Head of ILE completes a Class Review meeting with each class teacher.
+Each term the deputy Head, Head of ILE and Head of Teaching and learning complete a Class Review meeting with each class teacher.
 The progress, needs and achievements of each child in the class is discussed and recorded in this document.
 The information includes details of the support children are receiving, recent assessment scores, mindset and English, maths and general progress.

-The SEN timetable:
+• The SEN timetable: